Easily build registration forms to onboard users to your platform.Learn more

 Maximize your conversion rates building automated landing pages at scale.Learn more

-Arengu generates a temporary code, consisting on aleatory characters or numbers.
+Arengu generates a temporal code, consisting on aleatory characters or numbers.
 This code is associated with a reference (usually an email account or a phone number).
-This code is temporary and it exists only until the user validates their identity by entering the code where needed.
+This code is temporal and it exists only until the user validates their identity by entering the code where needed.
 One-time passwords can be sent through different means: via email, via SMS or even via phone calls.
 Depending on your business and the user’s preferences, you can choose to send one-time passwords to the user’s email or to the user’s phone.

 OTP stands for ‘One-Time Password’.
 One-time passwords are a series of numbers or characters, generated automatically and sent to a certain user so they can verify their identity.
 One-time passwords are meant to verify the user’s identity, especially in sign-up, login or transaction processes.

 If you manage a lead acquisition site or if your business is based on a sign-up model, including an OTP verification system is a great idea to improve security, avoid fraud and get better, qualified leads.

 OTP helps you confirm the user’s identity.
 Even though OTPs add one more step to a sign-up or login process, it also adds a considerable degree of safety both to your business and to your customers.
 SMS or email confirmation blocks bots and fraudulent accounts.
 Thanks to SMS and email verification, you can be sure you get real users -instead of bots or spam accounts- and security is reinforced.

 Sure!
 Passwordless forms are an excellent way to onboard users without any friction.
 Still, at some point you will need to implement an authentication factor, and that’s where OTPs enter the scene.
 Sending an OTP to the user’s email or phone number ensures a reliable degree of security, plus identity verification.
 The frictionless process won’t be damaged, since the user can verify their identity later on.